-Posts by George Sewell, Government Relations Coordinator, Security Industry Association
+Posts by George Sewell, Manager of Government Relations, Security Industry Association

 As of Dec.
 10, 2024, Sen. Gary Peters’ (D-Mich.)
 Improving Federal Building Security Act of 2024 (IFBSA) has passed both the U.S. House and Senate and is on its way to be signed into law by President Joe Biden.
 This bipartisan legislation mandates that facility security committees respond to security recommendations issued by the Federal…